supervisely/supervisely/supervisely/project/readme_template.md

 ann = sly.Annotation.from_json(ann_json, project_meta)
 ```

-Add label to the image annotation and update it on the platform:
+Add a label to the image annotation and update it on the platform:

 ```python
 import supervisely as sly